- Prayer and Worship

 WHERE: Omni Shoreham Hotel in Washington, D.C.

-EXTENDED: Early Bird Registration ends on Friday, December 8!
+EXTENDED: Standard Registration ends on Friday, January 12!

 Each year the Catholic Social Ministry Gathering provides and excellent opportunity for Catholic leaders to Connect, Learn, Pray and Advocate!

 The Catholic Social Ministry Gathering is organized by the Department of Justice, Peace and Human Development in collaboration with 4 other USCCB departments and 16 national Catholic organizations.
 This central gathering of Catholic social ministry leaders in the U.S. annually brings together hundreds of participants whose faith inspires them to respond to pressing current domestic and global challenges relating to poverty, war, injustice and the promotion of human life and dignity.
 Visit our CSMG Highlights page to learn more.